 Lejla (26): Yes, sometimes I think I will never get to know my father as a grown-up person.
 I just knew my father as a child, a teenager and adolescent.

 Although their father was still alive, to the sisters it felt as if he was already dead.
 In this statement the severity of the situation is predominately linked to the phase in which the illness developed and not so much to the symptoms themselves.
-Lajla’s last statement also reveals the idea that one knows a person differently based on the life stage one resides in.
-One could say that because of the dementia, she mainly encountered her father in his role as father and she did not have to chance to meet him, independently from that role.
+Lejla’s last statement also reveals the idea that one knows a person differently based on the life stage one resides in.
+One could say that because of the dementia, she mainly encountered her father in his role as father and she did not have to chance to meet him independently from that role.

 In all interviews, research participants stated that the illness did not fit the life stage in which it occurred.